CODA

 While many CODA individuals share common experiences, each journey is personal.

-CODA creates space to explore these experiences with care, recognising both shared realities and individual perspectives.
-Through reflection and storytelling, this space supports a greater understanding of the diversity within CODA experiences.
+CODA shows these experiences as they are lived, recognising both shared realities and individual journeys.
+Through storytelling, this space shows the diversity within CODA experiences.

 A Lived Experience Perspective

-CODA is grounded in Deaf family life and shaped by listening to CODA voices and lived experience.
-It centres the realities of growing up within Deaf-led environments while navigating wider social contexts.
+CODA is grounded in Deaf family life and shaped by lived experience and CODA voices.
+It centres the realities of growing up in Deaf-led environments while navigating wider social contexts.

-By sharing these perspectives, CODA encourages a deeper understanding of identity, communication, and family experience across Deaf and hearing communities.
+By sharing these perspectives, CODA makes visible how identity, communication, and family experience exist across Deaf and hearing worlds.

-CODA reflections explore the experiences of hearing children growing up in Deaf families, highlighting identity, communication, belonging, and the realities that often go unseen.
+CODA stories explore the experiences of hearing children growing up in Deaf families, highlighting identity, communication, belonging, and realities that often go unseen.